Wolfbrl/General_Info/README.md

 ## About Me 👋

 Hello!
 I’m an enthusiastic beginner in the world of programming.
-I'm currently studying computer science and eager to expand my knowledge, especially in Python and Java.
+I'm currently studying computer science and eager to expand my knowledge, especially in  Java.
 Besides coding, I have a broad interest in technology, logic, and understanding how things work.
 My goal is to tackle more complex projects as I improve my skills.

 ## Hobbies and Interests 🎮📚💻

-- **Coding**: I'm particularly interested in Python and Java, and I enjoy working on projects to improve my skills.
+- **Coding**: I'm particularly interested in C# and Java, and I enjoy working on projects to improve my skills.
 - **Game Development**: Creating games is one of my biggest interests.
 The engine I am currently using is Godot.
 - **Kickboxing**: You can find me in my kickboxing gym about 5-6 times a week!
 - **Strategy Games**: I used to love games like Counter Strike and Team Fortress 2 but now I enjoy more chill strategy games like Plague Inc or Risk.